pnp/blog/content/post/cli-for-microsoft-365-v3-9.md

 The given example:
 -   creates a site,
 -   adds a site column and a content type,
--   adds list and modifies it\'s settings (add a content type to it and makes it hidden),
+-   adds list and modifies it's settings (add a content type to it and makes it hidden),
 -   adds a document library with a custom column and some folder,
 -   modifies the all items view of the document library,